pydevmans/cookieconsent/README.md

 ### Using in project

-1. To install this package, execute the command `pip install django-cookie-consent-compliance==0.0.1`.
+1. To install this package, execute the command `pip install django-cookie-consent-compliance`.

 2. Insert the cookie notification defining object `COOKIECONSENT` into `<root-app>/settings.py` as previously indicated.